Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

  \lim_{x\to 10} x = \frac{x_i - μ}{σ}
 $$

-We also are clipping our data so placing an upper limit on gene expression.
+We are clipping our data by placing an upper limit on gene expression.
 This will help in limiting the effect of outliers in our dataset.
 ```

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/scaling.png'>